doraaobodo/crisprMCD/README.md

-# mcd_for_crispr (MCD CLI)
+# crisprMCD CLI
-Command line interface to run robust MCD-based analysis on CRISPR drug screens using R. This project provides a simple cli for an interactive R workflow to perform Minimum covariance determinant analysis of large-scale CRISPR knockout screens.
+Command line interface (CLI) to run robust minimum covariant determinant (MCD) analyses on large-scale CRISPR studies involving multiple CRISPR knockout screens using R. This project provides a simple cli (for any OS) for an interactive R workflow for MCD analysis.
-After cloning or downloading the project folder, run the launcher for your operating system, and interact with the workflow defined in `main.R`.
+After cloning or downloading the project folder, run the launcher for your operating system (run.bat for Windows OS Launcher and .sh for MAC/Linus Launcher) to start.

 ## Requirements